SSN in the Trump GOP Era

 Federalism matters.
 In 2017, SSN members will speak out for cutting-edge policymaking in some states while defending basic rights in others – or even do both simultaneously in the same state, depending on the issue.
 To ramp up these efforts in 2017, SSN will help scholars become trusted collaborators in state and local policymaking.
 The network’s 24 existing chapters will grow larger and more responsive to their communities.
 Scholars will forge reciprocal relationships across the ideological spectrum in states as varied as Utah, California, Oklahoma, and Ohio.
 SSN will recruit scholars who bring a wide range of disciplines, backgrounds, and approaches.

 Chapters will connect Senators, Members of Congress, and state policymakers to policy-relevant research in their home states, often in their own districts.
-To increase impact and share research, SSN members will collaborate with organizations with grassroots capacity across states, like the Center for Community Change and the PICO network, and with organizations with relationships with policymakers, like the Center on Budget and Policy Priorities State Priorities Partnership and the National Council of State Legislatures.
+To increase impact and share research, SSN members will collaborate with organizations with grassroots capacity across states, like the Center for Community Change and the PICO network, and with organizations with relationships with policymakers, like the Center on Budget and Policy Priorities State Priorities Partnership and the National Conference of State Legislatures.
 Individual chapters will identify substantive projects on issues and research questions, based on the needs of stakeholders in their states.
 And SSN will grow.
 In 2017, SSN will organize new chapters in many places, including:

 - Tempe, Arizona